International Baccalaureate Program

 Level 4 IB – (senior year)

 Emphasis will be placed on higher ordered thinking and will be treated as a bilingual class where topics such as literature, history, culture and current events will be studied in the target language by using authentic materials and relevant literature.
 Students are expected to perfect their prior language skills at home (with guided help from the instructor), assuming that they have basically mastered the level 3 material.
+Students record their oral commentaries in the spring of their senior year.

 * As Latin is a written language, there is not an oral component of the Internal Assessment.
 However, they will be required to analyze and translate predetermined works.